thebigw4lrus/CranIndexer/README.md

 ## Patterns used:
 ### singleton pattern
-Among others obvious OO techniques, The singleton pattern was implemented on Db::Adapter class.
+The singleton pattern was implemented on Db::Adapter class.
 The reason of this is that we need only one single instance which gather all the ready to send packages.

 ### Observer pattern
-In order to use what ruby provides in terms of this pattern, Observer module was mixed with Package class.
+Observer module was mixed with Package class.
 Everytime a package enrich its definition (go to Cran server and download the package description), an update in the Db::Adapter ready-to-send queue is required, so this adapter will take care of implement the batching and will trigger the bulk insertion.

 ### Composition
 Composition and ruby mixings is present across all the design.